-In the summer of 2019, our members voted to decide on the project we would implement in the Côa Valley in northern Portugal, the location of our Wildlife Restoration project.
-They could choose between a feasibility study for the reintroduction of roe deer, Boundary & internal fencing or GPS tagging griffon vultures.
-It was the latter that took the vote and since July 2019 we have been supporting this vulture conservation intervention in collaboration with our partners at Rewilding Portugal.
+In the summer of 2019, we set out to implement another rewilding project - GPS tagging griffon vultures in the Côa Valley in northern Portugal.
+Since July 2019 we have been supporting this vulture conservation intervention in collaboration with our partners, Rewilding Portugal, at the location of our Wildfire Restoration project.
 The detailed behavioural data acquired through this project is already providing answers to questions that before were only a matter of speculation.

 The first 5 griffon vultures are tagged with GPS devices.
 Matt, our co-founder, heads to the field to assist with the tagging and vulture conservation project.read more